areaofeffect/hello-world/README.md

 An brief history of computing, computers and why we code.

 - What is code?
 (Hint: Communicating with machines)
-- Workng with code (JavaScript, C / Arduino, Python)
+- Working with code (JavaScript, C / Arduino, Python)
 - Understanding machines and where code lives (Personal Computers, Embedded Computers, Cloud Servers)
 - Writing our first program.